zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

 CMake
 =====

-CMake version 3.13.1 or higher is required.
+A :ref:`recent CMake version <install-required-tools>` is required.
 Check what version you have by using ``cmake --version``.
 If you have an older version, there are several ways of obtaining a more recent one:

 * On Ubuntu, you can follow the instructions for adding the `kitware third-party apt repository <https://apt.kitware.com/>`_